|

 Tommy, the Chan's Number Three Son, first appears as a young teen in Charlie Chan in Honolulu

-(1938).
-Tommy, who is "mistakenly" referred to in that film by his father as Number Five Son," did his best to "assist" his
+(1939).
+Tommy, who is "mistakenly" referred to in that film by his father as Number Five Son," did his best to "assist"

-older brother Jimmy at the beginning of a murder case.
-It can be seen that there was a special "connection" between these
+his older brother Jimmy at the beginning of a murder case.
+It can be seen that there was a special "connection" between

-Second World War, Tommy tried hard to fill his older brother's shoes.
-Try as he might, Tommy often had a very difficult time
+of the Second World War, Tommy tried hard to fill his older brother's shoes.
+Try as he might, Tommy often had a very

-Chan in the Secret Service (1944), when, as mentioned above, he worked with his sister Iris as the duo tried to help
+in Charlie Chan in the Secret Service (1944), when, as mentioned above, he worked with his sister Iris as the duo

-their Pop on a murder case which transpired in the year 1943.
-For nearly three years and five more films, Tommy would
+tried to help their Pop on a murder case which transpired in the year 1943.
+For nearly three years and five more

 It should be mentioned that in The Red Dragon (1945), Tommy, speaking in Spanish,